 - Will the pharmacists at Nebraska Medicine be providing our service?

-Pharmacists have been hired specifically to staff the remote pharmacy service.
-The pharmacists on duty will be responsible for several remote hospitals.
+Pharmacists are Nebraska Medicine employees who are hired specifically to staff the Remote Pharmaceutical Care Service (RPCS) service.
+The pharmacists on duty will be responsible for several RPCS hospitals.

 - What credentials do the remote pharmacists have?

-All of the remote pharmacists are experienced hospital pharmacists with demonstrated ability at triaging questions related to medication use and administration in an inpatient setting.
-Several of the pharmacists have completed Pharmacy Practice Residencies, while others have specific areas of interest and experience.
-Interest areas include pediatrics, cardiology, internal medicine, anticoagulation and more.
+All RPCS pharmacists are licensed, highly trained and experienced clinical hospital pharmacists with demonstrated ability at triaging questions related to medication use and administration in an inpatient setting.
+Several of the pharmacists have completed Pharmacy Practice Residencies, while others have specific areas of interest and experience in infectious diseases, pediatrics, cardiology, internal medicine, anticoagulation and more.
+As of 2016 there are 14 RPCS pharmacists with a combined 226 years of pharmacy practice experience.

-- How does Remote Pharmaceutical Care maintain patient confidentiality?
+- How does the RPCS maintain patient confidentiality?

-- If our nurses, pharmacists or physicians have questions and need to talk to a pharmacist in the Remote Service, do we just call Nebraska Medicine pharmacy?
+- If our nurses, pharmacists or physicians have questions and need to talk to a RPCS pharmacist, do we just call Nebraska Medicine pharmacy?

 We have a direct 1-877 phone number that lets the remote hospital staff member with questions call directly to the RPCS pharmacist on duty.
 The RPCS pharmacists are equipped with an extensive array of online and hard copy drug information resources and will be able to address all questions promptly.
 In the event that the question is of a more complex nature, the RPCS pharmacist will work directly with the Nebraska Medicine Drug Information Service to obtain timely, well-referenced information.